Flintlock: The Siege of Dawn

-Flintlock: The Siege of Dawn is an upcoming action role-playing video game developed by A44 Games and published by Kepler Interactive.
-The game is set to be released for Windows PC, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S in early 2023.
+Flintlock: The Siege of Dawn is an action role-playing video game developed by A44 Games and published by Kepler Interactive.
+The game was released for PlayStation 5, Windows, and Xbox Series X/S on July 18, 2024.
+Upon release, it received mixed reviews from critics.

 Gameplay

 Flintlock: The Siege of Dawn is an action role-playing video game played from a third-person perspective.
 In the game, the player assumes control of Nor Vanek, a member of a coalition who must save mankind from extinction by fighting against the old Gods.
 In Flintlock, the player can use melee weapons and flintlock firearms to attack enemies, though ammunition is scarce in the game.
 As the player character attacks or parries incoming attacks, they will gradually fill an enemy's armor bar.
 Once it is completely filled, players can deliver a devastating attack that kills normal enemies instantly, or significantly weakens a boss character.
 Executing enemies using Nor's axe will refill ammo for her flintlock weapons, while killing enemies with her flintlock firearms will restore armor.
 The player will be accompanied by Enki, a mysterious fox-like creature.
 Enki can be commanded to distract or stun enemies, teleport the player, or infuse Nor's attacks with magic.
 Through Enki's magical abilities, players may acquire the special skills of a boss character after killing them.